loldevs/riotapi/README.md

+# Warning
+Please note that this project is largely abandoned, and you should not expect further updates and support.

 # RiotAPI

 This is a Java 8 project designed to offer a simple binding to most League of Legends services.
 Right now this includes: